iomesh/docs/docs/cluster-operations/upgrade-cluster.md

 sidebar_label: Upgrade Cluster
 ---

-Before upgrading the IOMesh cluster, consider the following:
+You have the option to upgrade the IOMesh cluster from version 0.11.1 to 1.0.0 either online or offline.
+Before proceeding, consider the following:
-- Due to the limitations of the Kubernetes CRD upgrade mechanism, the IOMesh cluster upgraded to this version from 0.11.1 cannot run on the Kubernetes cluster of version 1.25 or above.
+- Upgrade is not supported if the Kubernetes cluster has only one meta pod or one chunk pod.
-- IOMesh allows online and offline upgrades, and the upgrade steps are slightly different.
+- Due to the limitations of the Kubernetes CRD upgrade mechanism, the IOMesh cluster upgraded to 1.0.0 from 0.11.1 cannot run on the Kubernetes cluster of version 1.25 or above.

 **Procedure**
 <!--DOCUSAURUS_CODE_TABS-->